We want our girls to be happy and to flourish at our school. This is the focus of staff and the leadership body.

 - Someone to listen

 St Mary's has a peer counselling system.
 The peer counsellors are Forms IV and V girls who have completed training, and are available for basic counselling and support.
+The peer counsellors also offer whole school support for the girls and invite outside professionals to address the girls on pertinent issues from girl issues and media to mental health.

 The school nurses